Basmalakh22/technical-questions-about-backend-/API.md

 ## How do you create a RESTful API in Laravel?

-- Steps:
 - Define routes in api.php (e.g., `Route::apiResource('posts', PostController::class);`).
 - Create a resource controller using `php artisan make:controller PostController --resource`.
 - Implement CRUD methods in the controller.
 - Test the API using tools like Postman.

 ## What is a resource controller in Laravel?
 How is it used in APIs?

 - A resource controller provides predefined CRUD methods (`index`, `show`, `store`, `update`, `destroy`).
 It simplifies API development by adhering to RESTful standards.

+## What is the difference between apiResource and resource routes in Laravel?

+- `apiResource`: Generates routes for API-friendly CRUD operations (`index`, `show`, `store`, `update`, `destroy`).
+Excludes routes like create and edit, as these are for HTML forms in web apps.
+- `resource`: Includes all CRUD routes, including `create` and `edit`.

 ## How do you handle API authentication in Laravel?